pinguin999/ALPACA/lua-docs/docs/index.md

 But we want to interact with the item.
 So jumping back to Spine and adding a collision box around our item and name it something like "click_ITEMNAME".
 Now save the Spine project and the file watcher in **prepare_assets.py** will re-export the project to data and also create a lua script with the bounding box name in the **data-src/scripts** folder.
 Per default the new created script prints the collision box name to the console.
 Press <kbd>R</kbd> ingame and all Spine files are reloaded without closing the game.
 Now you should be able to click your item and see a text in the console.

-Now we come to **LUA scripting**, the way logic is defined in an ALPACA game.
-A full list of functions can be found at [LUA API](lua.md).
+Now we come to **Lua scripting**, the way logic is defined in an ALPACA game.
+A full list of functions can be found at [Lua API](lua.md).
 But for the quick intro we want the player to go to the item and interact with it.
 To be able to go somewhere we have to define a [Point](http://esotericsoftware.com/spine-points) in Spine, so let's add the Point to our item and save it again. *I have named the Point in the example "game center" and will also use this name in this tutorial's script*.

-Most LUA Function like `GoToPoint` have two versions: GoToPoint and GoToPointOn
+Most Lua Function like `GoToPoint` have two versions: GoToPoint and GoToPointOn

 ```lua
 print("banana_clicked")